JoshDez/pocketartgallery/README.md

 # pocketartgallery
-PocketArtGallery is an app that stores artworks and their descriptions.
-Think of it as a Diary but for artists
+PocketArtGallery is an app that allows one to store one's own artworks with their descriptions.
+Its purpose is to allow artists to have their own personal gallery that could help them remember and reminisce about their artworks.

 How to Install: